ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Method

-Controllable image generation aims to synthesize images that align with both the spatial layout defined by control images and the semantics conveyed by text prompts.
+Firstly, we briefly review the basic formulation of the controllable image generation task.
 Formally, taking a text prompt $P_{orig}$ and a control image $I_{control}$ (e.g, depth/edge maps, segmentation masks) as input, the controllable image generation aims at generating a target image $I_{target}$ as formulated below:

 where $G$ is the generation model.
 However, since $P_{\text{orig}}$ typically conveys only coarse or underspecified semantics, it offers limited guidance for region-level synthesis.
 Consequently, the generation process tends to over-rely on $I_{\text{control}}$ to infer fine-grained semantic details of $I_{\text{target}}$, often resulting in semantics distortions in localized areas as discussed in Sec.\ref{sec:intro}.